CSTU-yqy/Look-through-company-inetrnal-value-via-public-information/README.md

 ![picture 9](./reports/figures/how%20bad%20news%20helps%20learn%20more---sensitivity.png)

-I am testing if results of the experiment are consistent with my conjecture.
-My working paper will be finished this year, so stay tuned！！！
+I am testing if the results of the experiment are consistent with my conjecture.
+My working paper will be finished this year, so stay tuned!!!